-If there was a bird in this world to have its own day, its the dapper looking, deep diving penguin.
+If there was a bird in this world to have its own day, its the dapper-looking, deep-diving penguin.
 Penguins spend 75% of their lives at sea.
 When is world penguin day?
-Every year on April 25th is World Penguin Day – a day for the northward migration of penguins.
+Every year on April 25th is World Penguin Day – a day for the northward penguin migration.

-Penguins are magnificent creatures that have survived harsh conditions for centuries – extreme weather conditions, increased seafood competition, and predatory activities.
-To celebrate world penguin day, we have put together this list of 10 facts about some of the penguins of the world.
+They are magnificent creatures that have survived harsh conditions for centuries – extreme weather conditions, increased seafood competition, and predatory activities.
+To celebrate national penguin day, we have put together this list of 10 facts about some of the penguins of the world.
 They truly deserve this National penguin awareness day so why not have a penguin holiday and enjoy it.

-Penguins shouldn’t be forgotten about on any other day of the year.
 Alarmingly, it’s believed that there are 17 species of penguins and over 70% are either endangered or on the brink of extinction so penguin conservation is vital.
 Scientists claim that the population of the prehistoric penguins started reducing when the number of prehistoric whales and seals started increasing in the oceans.

 1. Size Isn’t Everything

 Okay, well maybe when it comes to being a penguin – bigger is better.
-Did you know that an average adult penguin weighs approximately 23kg and continues to put on weight through the year.
+Did you know that an average adult weighs approximately 23kg and continues to put on weight throughout the year.

-Emperor Penguins are the biggest species of this bird; they weigh 35kg and can grow up to an average of 1.1m in height.
-Conversely, the Rockhopper penguin is the smallest penguin, which only averages 12 inches.
+Emperors are the biggest species of this bird; they weigh 35kg and can grow up to an average of 1.1m in height.
+Conversely, the Rockhopper is the smallest penguin, which only averages 12 inches.

-Also, male penguins huddle together to stay warm when they take care of the eggs.
+Also, the males will huddle together to stay warm when they take care of the eggs.
 This technique allows them to maintain a high body temperature needed to incubate the eggs.

 3. Down Feathers

-Unlike normal birds, the feathers on a penguin are very different.
+Unlike normal birds, their feathers are very different.
 These feathers are extremely short and wooly.
-The outer feathers covered with a layer of oil to make them more water resistant.
+The outer feathers covered with a layer of oil to make them more water-resistant.

-When a female penguin lays eggs, she goes out for 14 days to arrange food for the newborns, leaving the father penguin to take care of everything.
-The father penguins use this period to stack some food and store them under their warm feathers.
+When a female lays eggs, she goes out for 14 days to arrange food for the newborns, leaving the male to take care of everything.
+The fathers use this period to stack some food and store them under their warm feathers.
 Dad and mom will take turns searching for food and warming the egg.

-Penguins are regarded as flightless birds due to their inability to fly.
-Though, not being able to fly limit penguins from touching the sky, they make up for that in the fact that they are known to be impressive swimmers averaging between 11 – 15 mph.
+Regarded as flightless birds due to their inability to fly.
+Although not being able to fly may limit them from touching the sky, they make up for that in the fact that they are known to be impressive swimmers averaging between 11 – 15 mph.

-Penguins are great swimmers, they actually love to dive and play very deep underwater.
-Amazingly, they can hold their breath for several minutes underwater.
+They love to dive and play very deep underwater, and, amazingly, they can hold their breath for several minutes underwater.

-According to researchers, penguins are widely spread across Antarctica, South America, New Zealand, Australia, and other cold regions.
-It is important to note that not all penguins live in the cold.
-Many live in warmer coastline while only 2 out of 17 species exist live in Antarctica.
+According to researchers, they are widely spread across Antarctica, South America, New Zealand, Australia, and other cold regions.
+It is important to note that not all live in the cold.
+Many live in warmer coastlines while only 2 out of 17 species exist live in Antarctica.

 Several species are found in the temperate zone, only the Galápagos penguin lives near the equator.
-Penguins spend their entire lives living and playing on the cold waters, and also feeding on sea creatures found underwater.
+They spend their entire lives living and playing on the cold waters and also feeding on sea creatures found underwater.

-Penguins are known to use sign language to communicate with each other.
-Penguins move their heads and wave their flippers as a sort of sign language to communicate with each other in the group.
+These wonderful creatures are also known to use sign language to communicate with each other.
+They move their heads and wave their flippers as a way to communicate with each other in the group.

 For example, African penguins communicate feelings such as hunger, anger, and loneliness through six different and distinctive vocal calls.
 According to scientists who have observed the African penguins’ behavior in captivity.